First Warhammer 40,000 7th Edition Rules Changes Emerge!

 Like I say, we really don’t know at this stage how it’s going to play out.
 It could be that between the BF bonuses and objective based missions that BF armies are actually better than Unbound ones.
 It could equally vary from army to army, with some having incredibly broken Unbound builds, and others have incredibly powerful BF abilities.

-The potential issue with Unbound, which personally I’ve yet to see enough evidence of to be too concerned about, while acknowledging the misgivings of those who are, is that it is a choice at list building stage.
-Not an issue in a pre-arranged game, but if I build a battle forged list, pack up my minis and head out to my FLGS to find a game, only to arrive and discover the only available opponent is rocking Unbound, I have the “choice” of no game at all, or to play a game that has the potential to be so horribly… Read more »
+Not an issue in a pre-arranged game, but if I build a battle forged list, pack up my minis and head out to my FLGS to find a game, only to arrive and discover the only available opponent is rocking Unbound, I have the “choice” of no game at all, or to play a game that has the potential to be so horribly lopsided as to be no fun at all.

 “I need to get out more and do a tour of gaming stores and clubs to get my eyes opened! lol”